ethpandaops/cbt/README.md

 Models define your data pipelines and should be stored in your own repository or directory.

-### Database Configuration
+### Database and Cluster Configuration

-The `database` field in model configurations can be:
+The `database` and `cluster` fields in model configurations can be:
 - **Explicitly set**: When specified in the model, it takes precedence
-- **Omitted**: Falls back to the `defaultDatabase` configured for that model type:
+- **Omitted**: Falls back to defaults configured for that model type:
-  - External models: Uses `models.external.defaultDatabase`
+  - External models: Uses `models.external.defaultDatabase` and `models.external.defaultCluster`
   - Transformation models: Uses `models.transformations.defaultDatabase`
 - **Required**: If no default is configured, the database field must be specified in each model

+The `cluster` field is optional and only applies to external models.
+When set, it enables ClickHouse cluster functions in generated queries.

-This allows you to centralize database configuration while still having the flexibility to override it for specific models.
+This allows you to centralize database and cluster configuration while still having the flexibility to override it for specific models.

 When referencing models in dependencies, you can use placeholders to reference the default databases:
 - `{{external}}.table_name` - Resolves to the default external database